Pythonian/fakernaija/docs/source/index.rst

     Kwara State Polytechnic
     Federal Polytechnic, Ado-Ekiti

-There is also some flexibility in the data you generate.
-Many methods accept optional parameters to customize the output.
+You can also have control over the results of the data you generate.
+Faker methods accept optional parameters to customize the output.
 Here are a few examples:

 .. code-block:: python